ValorZard/lean-sdl3/README.md

 How to use:
-Add this library as a dependency in your lakefile.lean (Not .toml) in your default target in your project, make sure you do something like this
+Add this library as a dependency in your lakefile.lean (Not .toml)

+In your default target in your project, make sure you do something like this

 ```lean
 @[default_target]